Hackerthonweb3/Raindrop/README.md

 -   Ceramic：We are mixing these on-chain solutions with off-chain portable data by using Ceramic and Lit protocols, to achieve a superior UX combined with NextJS to easily onboard every kind of use in any platform.
 -   IPFS/Filecoin：To allow creators to do closed content with images on the decentralized networks.
 Also, to allow uploading of profile images on it.
 -   Livepeer(if possible)：To allow creators to do closed content with movies on the decentralized networks.
--   Tellor(if possible)：Allowing creator to conduct giveaways for their subscriber.

 #### Membership community made easy